MicrosoftDocs/win32/desktop-src/Msi/installer-version.md

-﻿---
+---
-Description: 'The Version property of the Installer object is a read-only property that is the string representation of the current version of Windows Installer.
-The string is returned in the following form.' ms.assetid: '6b39bb19-4360-4d0e-a797-980912a91275'
+Description: The Version property of the Installer object is a read-only property that is the string representation of the current version of Windows Installer.
+The string is returned in the following form. ms.assetid: 6b39bb19-4360-4d0e-a797-980912a91275
-title: 'Installer.Version property'
+title: Installer.Version property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installer.Version property